-For younger kids a small toy is a great solution.
+For younger kids, a small toy is a great solution.
 Older kids might play a game on your phone or a tablet.
 Giving your kids something to distract them while you shop will keep them happy and occupied instead of asking when you can leave the store.
 This is one of those instances that I say bring on the electronics!
 Some grocery stores have large carts where kids can sit and play their games while you shop.

 It helps immensely if you have a solid list in hand before you enter the store and you stick to that list.
 This makes it easy to navigate the store quickly without wandering around without a clear direction of what you need.
 I like to create my list by aisle or product, so I know that I’m marking things as I go.
 The last thing you need with kids in tow is going back for items you have missed.

 Whether you talk in silly voices on certain aisles, make them be quiet on odd aisles and whisper on even aisles or make a game of them helping you find specific items on the list having fun is important.
-I Spy is another excellent grocery store game to play with your kids that helps keep them occupied while you accomplish what you need on your list.
+I Spy is another excellent grocery store game to play with your kids that help keep them occupied while you accomplish what you need on your list.

 A little reward at the end of a shopping trip is a great encouragement for good behavior in the future.
 Just make sure that your reward only comes after good behavior so they know it’s not going to happen unless they behave.
 I know that Publix gives the kiddos a free cookie and with Target having such a great dollar section, it’s perfect for rewards.